flutter-es/old-website-io-redirect/README.md

 firebase deploy
 ```

-Assuming that you have access permissions to the
+Assuming that you have access permissions to the Firebase project to
-`sweltering-fire-2088` Firebase project.
+to forward.

 ## Verifying that we redirect correctly